MAGvACC/.github/profile/README.md

 ## Repository Contents

-This repository contains various resources and tools used by our team to support our operations on VATSIM, including:
+This repository contains various resources and tools used by our team to support our operations on VATSIM, including some publicly available resources as well as private repositories still in development.

 - Sector files for air traffic controllers
 - SOPs and other documentation for controllers and pilots